nonwiz0/my-tracker/readme.md

 is their time spending.

 ## Update list:
-Latest update on Jan 11, 2021
+Latest update on Jan 15, 2021
-- Update filtering at View Page
-- Fix ascending order
-- Display words on view page
+- Update wrap text on view page using slice
-- Add / Remove Category
-- Convert Credit page to Modal instead
-- Update Date to ISOString

 ## Credits
 - [Canva](https://www.canva.com/) for the favicon